How long does pregnancy in dogs last?

 How can I be certain my dog is pregnant?

 Early pregnancy detection in dogs can be extremely difficult.
-Unfortunately, we have no reliable laboratory tests.
+A blood test can detect pregnancy in dogs by measuring the hormone relaxin; however false negatives can occur if the test is performed too early in the pregnancy, or if the dog is carrying only one or two puppies (see handout "Pregnancy Testing in the Dog").
+A positive test indicates that the dog is pregnant at the time of the test, but does not mean that the pregnancy will be successful.
 A veterinarian can perform a trans-abdominal palpation (feeling the abdomen for an enlarged uterus or for individual fetal swellings) at about three to four weeks after mating, but the results are variable.
-In some cases, results depend more upon the relaxation of the female dog than upon the experience of the doctor!
+In some cases, results depend more upon the relaxation of the female dog than upon the experience of the veterinarian.

 "Abdominal ultrasound is currently the method of choice for pregnancy diagnosis."

 Abdominal ultrasound is currently the method of choice for pregnancy diagnosis.
 Depending on the equipment and patient, a positive diagnosis can be made as early as three weeks.
 Most scans performed after day 28 of the pregnancy are reliable.
 Due to positioning within the abdomen, it can be difficult to count the number of fetuses on an ultrasound with accuracy.
-An abdominal radiograph (x-ray) during the last two weeks of pregnancy, generally around week seven, is the most accurate method for determining litter size and should be performed on all pregnant dogs.
-Otherwise, you will not know when your female is finished having puppies and this could lead to puppies remaining trapped inside the mother.
+An abdominal radiograph (X-ray) during the last two weeks of pregnancy, generally around week seven, is the most accurate method for determining litter size and should be performed on all pregnant dogs so that you will know when your female is finished having puppies.

 Should I change her routine as pregnancy advances?